 The B Lists reveal precisely what quantities of every commodity arrived at Liverpool every day, and gives the names of those who had responsibility for each consignment upon its arrival.
 This information is considerably more detailed, and more interesting, than that revealed by the A Lists.

-Using the B Lists, Jim has tabulated every cotton consignment that came into Liverpool in 1860 (9,926 consignments) and 1864 (11,132 consignments).
+Using the B Lists, every cotton consignment that came into Liverpool in 1860 (9,926 consignments) and 1864 (11,132 consignments) has been tabulated.
 The information includes the quantity, the country of origin and the recipient for each consignment.

 This information is now provided in the Excel files below, which can be downloaded.
 It is hoped that they will be helpful to any other historian researching the topic.